-Tip: If you’re set on getting a taxi or a taxi seems like the only option, research or ask your accommodation how much the taxi should be and then agree this charge before you get in to save getting ripped off!
-E.g In Lithuania we got a taxi from the airport to Vilnius city, it cost €25.00 which didn’t seem too bad but on the return the reception said it should have only been €7.00 and booked us a taxi back to the airport for this price!
+Tip: If you’re set on getting a taxi or a taxi seems like the only option, research or ask your accommodation how much the taxi should be and then agree on this charge before you get in to save getting ripped off!
+E.g In Lithuania we got a taxi from the airport to Vilnius city, it cost €25.00 which didn’t seem too bad but on the return, the reception said it should have only been €7.00 and booked us a taxi back to the airport for this price!

 Get your walking shoes on.

-Say no to that tour bus that takes you to all the sights and instead walk to them!
+The best way to save money on a city break is to say no to that tour bus that takes you to all the sights and instead walk to them!
 A lot of cities in Europe are very walkable and walking around them let’s you explore them a lot better anyway meaning you see a lot more.